Thousands more to get superfast broadband connections with Connecting Devon and Somerset rollout

 Councillor Stuart Barker, Devon County Council’s Cabinet Member for Economy and Skills, said: “Digital connectivity is a vital element of our economy and everyday life, but the market alone cannot deliver.
 In the hardest to reach areas of Devon public sector intervention from Connecting Devon and Somerset has been instrumental in ensuring rural communities and businesses will not be left behind.
 We are reducing social isolation, enabling more people to get help, advice and information in their homes and helping our businesses to trade without boundaries.
 I am pleased that this new investment continues our drive to provide the best broadband for our communities and economy.”

-Using technology locally researched and designed for the conditions, over 69,000 homes and businesses across the new contract area already have access to superfast broadband under an earlier construction deal by CDS with BT along with Airband’s adjoining roll-out on Dartmoor and Exmoor for CDS and the National Park Authorities.
+Over 69,000 homes and businesses across the new contract area already have access to superfast broadband under an earlier construction deal by CDS with BT along with Airband’s adjoining roll-out on Dartmoor and Exmoor for CDS and the National Park Authorities.
 Tens of thousands more have access via entirely commercial provision.

 The Airband solution uses future-proofed fixed wireless technology to deliver a superfast connection where fibre is not available.
 A signal is transmitted to a small radio receiver attached to the home or business.
 A cable is then run into the building, which connects to a router and completes the link in the same way as a typical fibre or ADSL connection.